JPBotelho/set-partitions/Content/index.md

 # Set partitions

 In this website are resources on counting set partitions and related structures.

+It is not a complete reference.
+These are just some of the things I learned about when studying this topic.
+I made this website because it would've been of great help to me.

+There might be mistakes, double check with the given sources when in doubt.

-If there is something missing, contact me at jpbotelho.costa (at) gmail.com
+ If there is something you feel should be added, removed or changed, contact me at jpbotelho.costa (at) gmail.com

 ## Number of partitions